-My passion for helping mothers with breastfeeding began shortly after the birth of my first child in 2012- my daughter, Adalynn.
-At the time I I did not have much knowledge of breastfeeding, nor did I have a very good support system.
-My daughter and I experienced some latching difficulties in the hospital that led to pumping, finger feeding, and nipple shield usage.... and subsequently I had some problems with oversupply, with weaning her off the shield, and inevitably, with low milk supply.
-I struggled with not knowing what was normal, and what was not.
-I felt scared and alone and unsupported.
+My passion for helping families with infant feeding began shortly after the birth of my first child in 2012- my daughter, Adalynn.
+My goal was to breastfeed, but at the time I did not have much knowledge of breastfeeding, nor did I have a very good support system.
+I did not know where to go for help with the challenges I was faced with.
+I felt overwhelmed and alone.
 Luckily, a friend of mine directed me to a couple of local nursing moms groups.
 I quickly found the support that I needed, and I. Was.
 Hooked.

-The limitless knowledge of the Private Practice IBCLC, her genuine desire to help me, and the benefits from all of the advice that she provided while I was having such a difficult time nursing my son, further fueled my fire to delve into the world of Lactation Consulting.
+The limitless knowledge of the Private Practice IBCLC, her genuine desire to help me, and the benefits from all of the advice that she provided while I was having such a difficult time, further fueled my fire to delve into the world of Lactation Consulting.
 I wanted to be Just.
 Like.
 Her.
 She was remarkable.
 So, while still nursing my son, I completed hundreds of hours of coursework and clinical experience, and in October of 2016 I passed the IBCLC board examination with one of the top scores of any candidate internationally.

-In June of 2018 I was a NH Breastfeeding Taskforce award recipient for my work promoting, protecting, and supporting breastfeeding mothers in NH.
+In June of 2018 I was a NH Breastfeeding Taskforce award recipient for my work promoting, protecting, and supporting breastfeeding in NH.
 That same day, I was asked if I would be willing to step in for a local Private Practice IBCLC, who was moving out of state. ...OF COURSE I would!